janjaap/eventbus/README.md

 /**
  * Then we hook a PublicationPoller middleware class instance into the previously created subscriber
  * and pass in the same MessageStore class instance to the PublicationPoller.
+ * The responsiblity of the PublicationPoller is to check if all required messages have been
+ * published when a subscriber subscribers itself to a particular topic and, when that is the case,
+ * execute the subscriber's callback function.
  */
 middlewareManager.use(
     otherSubscriber,